 - If you are using the first setup (conversion tracking at the individual account level) with for example 2 accounts tracking the same conversion, if that conversion happens on each account, it will not be de-duplicated for a single user in Google Ads (therefore both accounts will count a conversion).

 - If you’re using the second setup (cross-account tracking), a conversion generated from 2 of these accounts will be de-duplicated, and therefore only counted for one of the accounts.

 Google Analytics on the other hand only tracks user behavior at the property level.
 So depending on your Google Ads conversion tracking setup, you might record more conversions in Google Ads than in Google Analytics.

 Let’s illustrate with a nice example provided by Google:

-If you are importing Google Analytics goals in your Google Ads accounts, then your conversions are automatically de-duplicated across your Google Ads accounts (so only 1 account will record the conversion).
+If you are importing Google Analytics goals into your Google Ads accounts, then your conversions are automatically de-duplicated across your Google Ads accounts (so only 1 account will record the conversion).

 What do they mean?

 - “Every” means that every conversion after an ad interaction (such as a click) will be counted.
 This counting method is recommended for purchases for example, as every purchase is valuable.

 - “One” means that only one conversion per ad interaction will be counted.
 This counting method is recommended for leads, sign-ups, etc. because only the first interaction is valuable.